brobamasupporter/brobamasupporter.github.io/_posts/2019-9-16-myfirstblog.md

 Hi, welcome to my blog.
 Today, I made a program which could print text using sequence, and used it to create ASCII art and text images.
+In sequence, each line of the code is followed starting with the first, and finishing with the last.